An Gúm

-An Gúm ([ənˠ ˈɡuːmˠ], "The Scheme") was an Irish state company tasked with the publication of Irish literature, especially educational materials.
+An Gúm ([ənˠ ˈɡuːmˠ], "The Scheme") is an Irish publisher.

-The agency is now part of Foras na Gaeilge.
+Tasked with the publication of Irish literature, especially educational materials, it was previously a state company of the Republic of Ireland.
+It now has an all-Ireland identity as part of Foras na Gaeilge.
 Its mission statement is "To produce publications and resources in support of Irish-medium education and of the use of Irish in general."

-It is the largest publisher of books in Irish in the country.
-Seosamh Ó Murchú is the current Senior Editor.
+Edel Ní Chorráin is Director of Publishing, Lexicography & Terminology Services.

 History

 An Gúm was founded in 1925 as part of the Department of Education by Ernest Blythe, then Minister for Finance in the Irish Free State.

 Its purpose was to ensure a supply of textbooks and general books which would be required to implement the policy of reviving the Irish language.
-Many of the early publications were translations of famous and contemporary English-language books, such as Dracula.
-There were some translations of other European authors, and, of course, Irish authors who wrote in English.

 The agency provided financial support for native Irish-language writers and published original writing in Irish by authors such as Máirtín Ó Cadhain, Seosamh Mac Grianna and Tomás Ó Criomhthain.
 An Gúm regularly publishes new editions of many books written and published in the 1920s and 1930s.

-An Gúm remained part of the Department of Education until 1999 when, with the Belfast Agreement, its functions were moved under the cross-border body, Foras na Gaeilge, which has a statutory obligation in respect of the publication of Irish language materials for education.
+Translations

+Many of the early publications were translations.
+At the time there was some criticism of Ernest Blythe regarding the choice of titles to be translated and from 1940 on, less and less translation of literary works was undertaken.
+There were some translations from European languages other than English, for example short stories by Chekhov and plays by the Spanish author María de la O Lejárraga.

+Lejárraga, who often referenced Roman Catholic viewpoints, was seen as reflecting values shared by many Irish speakers.
+Taibhdhearc na Gaillimhe performed her work in the west of Ireland.

+Translations of English-language books by American, British and Irish authors were more common, including well known titles such as Dracula and Wuthering Heights.

+Art work

+The Burns Library at Boston College has a collection of original dust jackets in good condition.

+Music

 Until well into the 1960s, An Gúm also published musical scores, some of them expressly for educational purposes at Irish schools.
 During the 1930s and 1940s, this was one of the few publishing opportunities for contemporary Irish composers including Rhoda Coghill, Aloys Fleischmann, Redmond Friel, Carl Hardebeck, John F. Larchet and Éamon Ó Gallchobhair.

+Belfast Agreement

+An Gúm remained part of the Department of Education until 1999 when, with the Belfast Agreement, its functions were moved under the cross-border body, Foras na Gaeilge, responsible for the promotion of the Irish language throughout the island of Ireland.

+Foras na Gaeilge has a statutory obligation in respect of the publication of Irish language materials for education.

 Offices

+Historic offices

 An Gúm was based on O'Connell Street, Dublin, for much of the 20th century, before moving to premises in a building on North Frederick Street, shared with the National Educational Psychological Service, among others.

-Irish is the working language of the office, which is laid out over two floors.
-The office incorporates a library of past publications.
+Irish was the working language of the office which incorporated a library of past publications.